Cooper Testifies at Middle Tennessee TennCare Block Grant Hearing

 Any worthy waiver proposal should be completely transparent to the public.
 Experimentation may make sense, if it is a genuine experiment.
 But if it is just sweeping the problems of the poor under the rug, then it is exploitation, not experimentation.

-Tennessee should be granted a waiver, but some modification of former Gov. Haslam’s “Insure Tennessee” waiver request, and not this dangerous proposal.
+Tennessee should be granted a waiver, but for some modification of former Gov. Haslam’s “Insure Tennessee” waiver request, and not this dangerous proposal.
 Our state should not be part of this radical Trump-inspired plan to further damage the health of Tennesseans and close more of our hospitals.

 Our state should focus on getting everyone in Tennessee health insurance coverage instead of unleashing managed care organizations to squeeze savings from the poor.
 At the very least, CMS should deny the worst parts of the waiver request and should force Tennessee to go back to the drawing board.